 - Name, Email and Phone number are automatically included in the Position page

-- Location: typically a city or state where you base operations, but you may customize this to your needs
+- Edit Location: The Location is typically set as the city or state where you base operations, but you may customize this to your needs.

 - Location Owner